What is a Resource Handler?¶

 - Delete Empty Azure Resource Group: If set to true, deleting a server will clean up its resource group if the resulting group is empty.

-To disable the use of a whitelist and import all images, go to Admin > Rules > Fetch and Cache Available Azure Images and edit the ‘use_whitelist’ action input, changing the default value to False.
+To enable the use of a whitelist, go to Admin > Rules > Fetch and Cache Available Azure Images and edit the use_whitelist action input, changing the default value to True.

 Resource Groups and Storage Accounts can be managed directly from CloudBolt via tabs on the Environment detail pages.
 On each tab, you can sync existing resources from your Azure subscription.
 You can add new resources directly, although both resource types can also be automatically created when provisioning a server.